Khaled Mashal: Militancy, jihad and martyrdom

 Mashal described Hamas's adoption of suicide bombings as a "normal development", telling the BBC that the Second Intifada "has taught us that we should move forward normally from popular confrontation to the rifle to suicide operations."

 Mashal acknowledged the influence of Hezbollah on Hamas's suicide bombings in a July 2000 interview, stating: "We always have the Lebanese experiment before our eyes...
 It was a great model of which we are proud."
 He reiterated this influence by asserting: "The Zionist enemy ... only understands the language of Jihad, resistance and martyrdom; that was the language that led to its blatant defeat in South Lebanon and it will be the language that will defeat it on the land of Palestine."

 Following the October 7 attacks, Mashal praised the operation as a clever act of legitimate resistance against Israeli control.
 He acknowledged that Hamas predicted the major consequences of the attack, stating that loss of Palestinian lives is a necessary sacrifice in their struggle for freedom.
 A few days later, Mashal urged the Arab and Muslim world to join the war against Israel.
 He also said: "To all scholars who teach jihad... to all who teach and learn, this is a moment for the application (of theories)".
 In August 2024, he called for the resumption of suicide bombings against Israel.

+Trump's peace plan

+On 6 December 2025, he addressed Donald Trump's Gaza peace plan during a video conference named "Pledge to Jerusalem".
+He stated that Hamas had the right to retain their weapons and that “Our people need neither protection nor guardianship, and they aspire to independence, not mandate."
+In response, Israel's Ministry of Foreign Affairs stated his comments were a "direct contradiction of the core terms of the peace plan itself." and that Hamas had no intention of giving up their control of the Gaza strip, nor accepting the oversight of the International Stabilization Force (ISF).

+On 15 December 2025, Mashal accused Israel of violating the October 2025 Gaza ceasefire by continuing to kill Palestinian civilians and fighters covered by the agreement and by restricting essential supplies.
+He said the first phase of the ceasefire had not been fully implemented and argued that Israel must meet its obligations before moving to a second phase, while asserting that Hamas and other factions had complied and remained engaged with mediators.
+Mashal reiterated that Hamas would not accept permanent disarmament outside a future Palestinian security framework but was willing to store its weapons and enter a long-term ceasefire.
+He rejected foreign governance or security arrangements for Gaza, calling them a form of occupation, and said Hamas was prepared to work with the United States and the international community on Gaza's reconstruction, elections, and negotiations toward a Palestinian state.